 Amputations, whether they are the result of infection, disease, injury or any other event can permanently alter the life of the injured person, as well as their friends and loved ones.
-In addition to lifestyle changes, the injured person will likely need to undergo expensive medical procedures and extensive physical therapy sessions after being fitted with a prosthetic limb in order to regain some level of independence.
+In addition to lifestyle changes, the injured person will likely need to undergo expensive medical procedures and extensive physical therapy sessions after being fitted with a prosthetic limb.

 If someone else’s negligent or reckless actions caused your injuries, you deserve the chance to file a lawsuit to secure compensation to cover the costs of any medical procedures, as well as any other damages you incurred.
-Our Cleveland personal injury lawyers at The Becker Law Firm. have represented countless injured victims since we first opened our doors, and have the experience and knowledge you need to fight for the compensation you deserve.
-Contact us today to give us the details of your case and begin planning your next step.
+Our Cleveland amputation attorneys at The Becker Law Firm have represented countless injured victims since we first opened our doors, and have the experience and knowledge you need to fight for the compensation you deserve.

 What Can Cause An Amputation?